-- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN
+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN

-- b.
-Career Paths.
-Because chaplains serve in the Navy, Marine Corps, Coast Guard, and Joint environments, there is no standard or expected career path.
-The CHC values initiative as indicated by the successful completion of arduous assignments, milestone billets, and IA/GSA/OCO/APH opportunities, and, in the case of RC chaplains, mobilizations.
-Chaplains demonstrate their professional development by mastering core competencies rather than by accumulating experiences associated with any particular sequence of billets.
-In determining those officers best qualified for promotion, you should consider favorably those officers who have demonstrated sustained superior performance as indicated by evidence of excellence in the following twelve competencies:

-- (1) Communication

 - (2) Decision Making

-- (3) Leadership
+- (3) Inspirational Leadership

 - (4) Strategic Planning

-- (5) Community Principles
+- (5) Principles of Community

 - (6) Quality Improvement

 - (7) Stewardship and Managing Resources

 - (8) Administration

 - (9) Problem Solving

 - (10) Service Focus

 - (11) Teamwork

 - (12) Managing People

-- c.
-Additional Education, Training, and Professional Development.
-The CHC values education, training, and professional development.
+- C. The CHC values education, training, and professional development.
 All CHC officers enter service with at least one master's degree.

 - (1) Advanced Education.
-Officers who have participated in advanced education beneficial to the Navy (e.g., Navy-funded, personal expense, etc.) after entering service that leads to

-another master's degree, post-graduate certification, or doctorate degree should be given favorable consideration.
+Officers who have participated in advanced education beneficial to the Navy (e.g., Navy-funded, personal expense, etc.) after entering service that leads to another master's degree, post-graduate certification, or doctorate degree should be given favorable consideration.
 Schooling associated with non-observed time should not be viewed as detrimental to promotion potential.

+- (2) Subspecialty requirements.
+Officers who have successfully applied subspecialty expertise in a follow-on tour (Religious and Culture, Pastoral Counseling, and Ethics) should be given favorable consideration.

+- (3) CHC Communities of Interest.
+Officers who have been appointed to lead a CHC Community of Interest should be given favorable consideration.

+- (4) Fleet Marine Force (FMF) Qualification Designator.
+Not all chaplains have the opportunity to be assigned to an FMF tour, but if they were, or are, then favorable consideration may